 -

-Allow natural patina to develop over time
+Allow natural patina to develop with time and use

 Reviews